SeanLuis/rest-data-validator/README.md

 The `DomainValidator` is an essential tool for ensuring that user input conforms to expected domain formats, enhancing the reliability and security of domain-related data processing in your application.

-# ArrayValidator Decorator
+# Array Decorator

-The `ArrayValidator` decorator allows for the validation of array properties within classes, ensuring they meet specific criteria such as length and uniqueness, and even applying custom validation to each element.
+The `Array` decorator allows for the validation of array properties within classes, ensuring they meet specific criteria such as length and uniqueness, and even applying custom validation to each element.

 ## Properties